MeblIkea/EnvManager/README.md

     Brand = "Renault",
     Model = "Twingo"
 };
-Env parkingEnv = EnvManager.EnvManager.GetEnv("Car.Parking", "Parking Manager"); // Name is just a description for the JSON parkingEnv.SetAttribute("cars", new[] {car});
+Env parkingEnv = EnvironmentManager.GetEnv("Car.Parking", "Parking Manager"); // Name is just a description for the JSON parkingEnv.SetAttribute("cars", new[] {car});
 ```
 The .csenv looks like the following: